 Leading United Way of Central Indiana

-Most recently, she was an independent consultant providing advice on strategy, execution, growth and leadership.
-Previously, Ann was an AES Corporation executive and president & CEO at Indianapolis Power & Light Company (IPL) where she became one of the few female chief executives in the electric utility industry.
-During her nine-year tenure at IPL, she focused on providing value to company stakeholders through operating excellence in the areas of safety, environmental performance, reliability, customer service, financial performance, employee engagement and community leadership.
+Prior to United Way of Central Indiana, Ann served as an AES Corporation executive and president & CEO at Indianapolis Power & Light Company (IPL) where she became one of the few female chief executives in the electric utility industry.

-She is a director of First Internet Bank, Great Plains Energy, Herff Jones and Wabash National Corporation.
+She is a director of First Internet Bank, Great Plains Energy and Wabash National Corporation.
 She also served as a director of the Federal Reserve Bank of Chicago from 2007 to 2012.

 Ann received her Bachelor of Science degree in chemical engineering from Lehigh University in 1982.
 She is a National Association of Corporate Directors Board Leadership Fellow.

 Ann and her husband of 30 years, Jim, have a daughter, Ally, 26, and a son, Tyler, 22.